anupamkumarpaul2005/resu-matchr/README.md

 *Access the UI at http://localhost:8501 in your browser.*

 ---
+## 📌 Additional Notes

+- 📄 **Populate Job Listings First**:
+  To get meaningful recommendations, make sure to add some job listings through the **Recruiter** page before uploading a resume.
+  If no jobs exist in the system, job matching won’t return useful results.
+  However, resume **feedback generation and role prediction will still work** independently.

+- 🧠 **Fallback Parsing Behavior**:
+  The app uses [**LlamaParse**](https://llamaparse.io/) (if available) for structured and intelligent resume parsing.
+  If LlamaParse is not accessible (e.g., no API key or offline), it automatically **falls back to `PyMuPDF`** for basic text extraction.

+- 📂 **Resume Format**:
+  Only **PDF resumes** are supported at this time.
+  Please ensure your resume is in PDF format and not a scanned image or Word document.

 ## 🔮 Future Directions
 - Add user accounts and authentication for personalized experiences
 - Integrate fine-tuning of the language model on domain-specific data